qgallouedec/panda-gym/docs/usage/train_with_sb3.rst

 Train
 -----

-Now that SB3 is installed, you can run the following code to train an agent on the Reach task with DDPG algorithm.
+Now that SB3 is installed, you can run the following code to train an agent.
+You can use every algorithm compatible with ``Box`` action space, see `stable-baselines3/RL Algorithm <https://stable-baselines3.readthedocs.io/en/master/guide/algos.html>`_).
+In the following example, a DDPG agent is trained to solve th Reach task.

 .. code-block:: python